klaudiohmmedeiros/gamificationdesigntest20261/README.md

 - **Students' Information (ranked)**: The same list above but sorted by points obtained;
 - **Team leaderboard**: A list with each team in the gamified dynamic;
 - **Team leaderboard (ranked)**: The same list above but sorted by points obtained by the team;
 - **Points needed for level**: How many points do the student need for reaching certain levels in the gamified dynamic.
-It's also used for calculate how many points the student need for level up (e.g. if the player needs 150 points to reach level 2 and have 100 points, they need 50 points to level up);
+It's also used for calculate how many points the student need for level up (for example, if the player needs 150 points to reach level 2 and have 100 points, they need 50 points to level up);
 - **General information**: Additional information about the gamified dynamic:
     - **Average students' points**: The arithmetic mean of the sum of points obtained by all students in the gamified dynamic divided by the number of students;
     - **Max possible points**: The maximum number of points that the student can earn in the gamified dynamic.
 It's important to calculate, for example, the progress of the student represented by the progress bar;